OnceCallback in Practice (Part 2): Building the Core Skeleton

 Introduction

-In the previous article, we clarified "why we need OnceCallback" and "what the target API should look like."
-Now we dive into writing the actual code.
-The task for this article is to build the class skeleton of OnceCallback from scratch—not by writing all the functionality at once, but in five steps, each layering on top of the previous one.
-Once the skeleton is complete, subsequent bind_once, cancellation tokens, and then() are all just components added onto this framework.
+In the previous post, we clarified "why we need OnceCallback" and "what the target API looks like."
+Now, let's write some code.
+The task here is to build the class skeleton for OnceCallback from scratch—not implementing all features at once, but in five steps, each layer building on the last.
+Once the skeleton is complete, we can add components like bind_once, cancellation tokens, and then() on top of it.

-We have thoroughly covered all the prerequisite knowledge in the previous seven articles.
-This article is pure hands-on practice—we directly reference the actual source code and translate every design decision into implementation.
+We have already covered all the prerequisite knowledge in the first seven articles.
+This post is pure practice—we will map every design decision directly into code by examining the actual source.

 Learning Objectives

-• Understand the responsibility of each data member and method
+OnceCallback<R(Args...)>from scratch.- Understand the responsibilities of each data member and method.

 Step 1: Primary Template and Partial Specialization

-In Prerequisite Knowledge (Part 1), we discussed the "function type + template partial specialization" pattern.
-Now we apply it directly to OnceCallback.
+In Prerequisite (1), we discussed the pattern of "function type + template partial specialization."
+Now, let's apply it directly to OnceCallback.

 namespace tamcpp::chrome {